 “Your goal is to transform the way people experience their relationship with God.
 Would you say?”
-Winfrey offers.
+Oprah offers.
 Lentz agrees with that statement, then expounds: “People waste so much time doing it in their own strength and they can’t figure out why it’s not working.”

-Lentz is the head pastor of Hillsong Church in New York city.
+Lentz is the head pastor of Hillsong Church in New York City.
 He says, “I pray churches like ours can give people a clearer view” of what having a relationship with God looks like.

 Lentz then goes on to explain what he believes the key to developing a relationship with God is: “I think the premise of Christianity is looking in the mirror going ‘All right, I’m not going to make it.
 I can’t do enough.
 God I need you.’
 In that moment, I believe there’s a rescue, a salvation, that you can’t counterfeit any other way.”